viewedlobster/verona/sample/subt/motivation.md

 f x = ...
 -- would be transformed into
 f (dict :: Printable a) x = ...
+-- where dict is a dictionary of type class functions
 ```

 #### Self types